 Size of community

 Perhaps the most underestimated criterion when choosing the right technology stack for your business is evaluating the community of customers and developers around it.
-This one is very important as it directly affects how much information is available about the implementation of technology, the number of developers ready to work with it, thus making your product viable.
+This one is critical as it directly affects how much information is available about the implementation of technology, the number of developers ready to work with it, thus making your product viable.
 The easiest way to check the strength of the developer community of a specific programming language is to check GitHub, Stackoverflow, or LinkedIn.

 1. GitHub.
 Enter the necessary tech query in the search, for instance, Ruby, and follow such parameters as a number of repositories (projects), topics, and users.
 So, as you can see, Ruby has 345k projects, almost 1 thousand discussions, and 20k users.

 3. LinkedIn.
 You can also use this platform to estimate how many developers are working in your region/country or other locations.
 What do you need for that?
-Log into account, click on search, write a query, for instance, Flutter, choose "people" and then use filters, like locations and titles to narrow the results.
+Log into account, click on search, write a query, for instance, Flutter, choose "people," and then use filters, like locations and titles, to narrow the results.

-Top security is the major concern for any digital product.
+Top security is the major concern for any digital product development.
 No stack is 100% secure.
 You better go with the one that has a good reputation and can withstand breaches and cyberattacks.
 Most technologies have special security guidelines to follow.
 So if your product stores user data, you need to have solid authentication and authorization.